flexcompute-readthedocs/flow360-helpcenter/docs/02.simulation-setup/06.time-stepping/README.md

 </details>

 ### When to Adjust CFL Parameters
-- **Increase Maximum Relative Change**: When convergence is too slow
-- **Decrease Maximum Relative Change**: When simulation is diverging
-- **Decrease Convergence Limiting Factor**: When simulation shows signs of instability
+- **Decrease Convergence Limiting Factor**: When simulation shows signs of instability or has convergence difficulties
 - **Reduce Maximum CFL**: When turbulence equations become unstable

 </details>